lumeland/lume.land/docs/advanced/the-data-model.md

 ## Rendering

-This is the process of rendering the `Data` object (and `Data.content` if it's defined) and saving the result in the `page.content` variable.
-Anything defined in the `Data` object is available in the template engine as a variable.
+This is the process of rendering the `Data` object and saving the result in the `Page.content` property.
+Any variable defined in the `Data` object will be available in the template engine.

 ```vento
 <!-- Render the title variable -->